TRANSFORM- 2021-2022 Events

 The Cycle of Violence, Victimization, and Trauma: Exploring Mechanisms for Thriving and Healing for BIPOC People and Providers

-This panel includes three clinician scholars who will give “lightning talk” style presentations on Black males’ experiences with trauma, Latinx providers’ vicarious trauma and healing centered interventions with Black girls.
-This panel will enable the attendees to review the impacts of violence, victimization and trauma among Black and Latinx populations, as well as providers.
-The facilitators will use their applied research and practice with communities to share strategies about how the quality of life for these populations and providers can be enhanced.
-This webinar addresses the urgent need for providers, educators, and other researchers to center populations who have been traditionally neglected.
+This panel includes three clinician scholars who gave “lightning talk” style presentations on Black males’ experiences with trauma, Latinx providers’ vicarious trauma, and healing centered interventions with Black girls.
+This panel enabled the attendees to review the impacts of violence, victimization and trauma among Black and Latinx populations, as well as providers.
+The facilitators used their applied research and practice with communities to share strategies about how the quality of life for these populations and providers can be enhanced.
+This webinar addressed the urgent need for providers, educators, and other researchers to center populations who have been traditionally neglected.

 Click here to access a recording of this webinar.